LaussenLabs/atriumdb/sdk/docs/source/tutorial.rst

 ----------------------

 First, let's create a new dataset using the atriumdb library.
 We will use the default SQLite metadata database for simplicity.
-The :ref:`create_dataset <create_dataset_label>` method allows you to specify various options such as the type of metadata database to use, the protection mode, and the behavior when new data overlaps with existing data.
+The :ref:`create_dataset <create_dataset_label>` method asks you to specify:

+- `dataset_location`: The local directory where the binary files will be written.
+- `database_type`: What type of supporting database technology to use (sqlite is the default, mariadb, mysql).
+- `connection_params`: If using mariadb or mysql, connection parameters described below used to connect to the database.

 .. code-block:: python